naskio/pomodoro-timer-web/README.md

 # pomodoro-timer-web
-"Pomodoro Timer" is a tool that uses the pomodoro techniques to help you managing your time better.
+"Pomodoro Timer" is a tool that uses the pomodoro technique to help you managing your time better.